Documentation Index

 time.sleep(1)

-response = semilattice.predictionss.get(prediction.id)
+response = semilattice.predictions.get(prediction.id)

 prediction = response.data